Ruheena Malik: Early life and education

-Ruheena Malik was born in Pakistan to a Pakistani father and a half-Danish mother.
+Ruheena Malik was born in Karachi to a Pakistani father and a half-Danish mother.
 She received her early education in Karachi at the Convent of Jesus and Mary before moving to London, where she earned a bachelor's degree in textiles.

 Career

 After her marriage, Malik took a long break from art.
 She re-engaged with her artistic passion by exploring calligraphy while living in Copenhagen with her mother, after her children had started boarding school.
-She officially returned to the Pakistani art scene in 1996.
+She formally returned to the Pakistani art scene in 1996.
 Malik formerly co-owned the restaurant Copper-Kettle in Karachi, where she held her first exhibition of calligraphic work, featuring 40 pieces on paper and ink.
 She later established her own art gallery in Pakistan.

 Her calligraphy has been presented to prominent figures, including Saudi King Abdullah bin Abdul Aziz al Saud and UAE President Khalifa bin Zayed Al Nahyan.

 Ruheena's solo exhibitions include "Kalaam" at Mohatta Palace in 1999 and a 2005 show at the Alliance Francaise.
 In March 2013, she held an exhibition at the Quaid-e-Azam House.
 She has also participated in group exhibitions with other Pakistani artists and shown her work internationally, including in Paris.

-In 2021, She was invited by Niazi family to display her artwork at their clothing store Niazis.
+In 2021, she was invited by owners of the clothing store Niazis to display her artwork there.

 In recognition of her artistic contributions, Malik was awarded the Pride of Performance by the Pakistani government in 2009.